Culture of Tonga

 Village Life

 Once the branches are cut, they are left in a shady place for up to a week.
 Then the bark is carefully nicked and slowly stripped from the branch.
 The outer bark is peeled away leaving the creamy-colored inner bark, which is soaked in water for up to a day according to the desire of the crafter.
 After a bark strip has been stretched to its maximum width, it is laid aside and pounding begins on another two-inch-wide length of bark.
-In order to have a bed-sized piece of ngatu, quite a few strips must be glued together.
+In order to have a bed-sized piece of NGATU, quite a few strips must be glued together.
 A small tapioca root is used to make the glue: Tongans harvest the right-sized roots, boil them until they are half-cooked and let them cool.
 The women lay all the pieces of the first layer in the same direction, then they gently rub the tapioca over the layer.
 When it is completely covered, a second layer is placed over the first, but with the new strips running cross-wise.

-Once the ngatu is glued together and patched, the women prepare it for imprinting traditional Tongan designs using a clever die, or a design mat called the kupesi.
+Once the NGATU is glued together and patched, the women prepare it for imprinting traditional Tongan designs using a die, and a design mat called the kupesi.
 The women make the stiff base of the kupesi from a fiber-like part of coconut blossoms to which they have sewn coconut leaf midribs in the desired pattern.
 Because they use kupesi over and over again the edges are nicely finished.
 To imprint the design, they place the kupesi underneath the blank bark cloth.
 Then the women dip a specially folded wad of ngatu into a container of natural dye, and lightly paint the surface of the new ngatu, which the coconut rib pattern of the kupesi presses upward so it catches the dye first.
 Tongan dyes are made according to old traditions: Brown dye is obtained from either the bark of the mangrove tree or the kukui nut tree, and black dye by boiling brown dye with red hibiscus flowers.
 The women continue imprinting the design until all of the large ngatu is covered with the basic design.
-To complete the process, the women outline larger design elements in black, using a paintbrush made from a dried segment of pandanus fruit.
+To complete the process, the women outline larger design elements in black, using a paintbrush made from the dried seed of pandanus fruit.
 It’s not unusual for Tongan women to make a ngatu 50 yards long, which is called a launima which usually takes a whole day to imprint.
 Of course, a 100-yard-long ngatu, or a lautefuhi, takes twice as long.

 Before European fabrics were introduced, Tongans used ngatu for clothing, blankets, wedding costumes, dancing costumes, gift exchanges, and interior house decorations.
 There are specific ngatu for special occasions: Black ngatu uli, for example, is used for funerals, while ngatu with certain designs reflect high rank.

 Once a green coconut frond is cut, it’s relatively easy for a person to split off one side along with a thin piece of the mid-stem.
-The piece of mid-stem, which is more woody, can be easily made into a circle, secured at the ends, and formed into the rim of a basket.
+The piece of mid-stem, which is woody, can be easily made into a circle, secured at the ends, and formed into the rim of a basket.
 Weaving the individual leaves now hanging below the rim follows the usual alternating over-and-under pattern.
 When the basket is sufficiently deep, or the leaves almost all plaited, the ends are clumped into three strands and braided into a long line across the bottom.
 Finally, the three strands are tied into a knot, sealing the basket.

 Tongans and almost all Polynesians frequently make such baskets and use them to carry coconuts from the plantation, carry food, hold materials for crafts and many other uses.
-Coconuts leaves can also be woven into interesting toys for children, such as a windmill, ball, fish, grasshopper, bird, pineapple, or musical instrument, or a three-leaf piece from one side of the frond can be quickly braided into a cool coconut headband.
-Polynesians will also use coconut leaves to quickly finish off a house: For example, they can be layered to make a roof, woven to decorate walls, used to screen out the wind and rain, or made into mats to line floors over which finer mats would be place.
+Coconut leaves can also be woven into interesting toys for children, such as a windmill, ball, fish, grasshopper, bird, pineapple, or musical instrument, or a three-leaf piece from one side of the frond can be quickly braided into a cool coconut headband.
+We also use coconut leaves to quickly finish off a house: For example, they can be layered to make a roof, woven to decorate walls, used to screen out the wind and rain, or made into mats to line floors over which finer mats would be place.

 The traditional craft of weaving is also enjoyed for the companionship it promotes among women, as well as the creative pleasure it gives, and the comfort and utility woven goods provide.
 Finally, in the islands weaving materials are a free part of nature’s bounties.